Facilities > VLA > Data Processing > Pipeline > VLA Imaging Pipeline 2024.1.0.8; CASA version 6.6.1

 Obtaining and Running the Imaging Pipeline in CASA

 The imaging pipeline can take a few hours to a few days to complete depending on the specifics of the data and whether parallel processing is used.
-We give abbreviated instructions here for starting and running CASA; for full instructions, see the VLA Calibration pipeline.
+We provide abbreviated instructions here for starting and running CASA; for full instructions, see the VLA Calibration pipeline.

 You should start CASA in the same directory that contains the data you plan to work on.
 To start CASA with the pipeline from your own installation type (assuming that the executables are in your system PATH environment variable):